tomconte/tomconte.github.io/_posts/2016-05-30-deploying-a-private-Ethereum-blockchain.md

 ---
 published: false
+title: Deploying a private Ethereum blockchain on Azure and a Raspberry Pi
 ---

 As part of exploring the blockchain technology, and specifically the Ethereum ecosystem, I have settled on an IoT-related use case around solar energy grids.
 You can read more background in the [first article in this series](/2016/05/26/exploring-the-blockchain-with-iot.html).